 Sunlight is an important element of your lawn’s health and without it, grass simply won’t thrive.
 In shade, grass tends to grow thin and lose its lush green color.
 It may also become more susceptible to environmental stressors.
 Even your grass roots will begin to suffer as they struggle to grow in shade.

-If you’ve been trying to grow grass under trees, chances are you’re frustrated.
+If you’ve been trying to grow grass in shade under trees, chances are you’re frustrated.
 You’re not having a lot of success and you’re looking for a solution.
 It’s important to approach the problem with realistic expectations.
 More often than not, misconceptions lead homeowners to false hopes about what they can achieve on their shaded lawn.
 Still, you don’t have to be stuck with a lawn that you don’t love.
-There are solutions that will help with a shaded lawn.
+There are solutions that will help with growing grass in the shade.